Inductive Proximity Sensor Types [Working Principle, All Types Explained, Terminology, Outputs]

 Some of the more common techniques used to reach this rating are:

-To learn more about High Temperature Inductive Proximity Sensor please refer to our our article.
+To learn more about High Temperature Inductive Proximity Sensor please refer to our article.

 Rectangular Housing are space-saving flat housing sensors used in applications there are space limitations, and can not use standard cylindrical because there is not enough space.

-Analog output sensors produce a continuous current signal or voltage signal that measures the distance of the target object from the sensing device.
+Analog Output Proximity sensors produce a continuous current signal or voltage signal that measures the distance of the target object from the sensing device.

 High protection class inductive sensors are sensors that are resistant in all conditions and works in harsh environments and are currently in use in virtually all industries.